Ashvirus/Cartoon-Image/README.md

 # Cartoon-Image
-Use Canny Edge Detection for Edges and then smooth your Image using Bilateral Filter.
+We will perform smoothing of the Image by using Bilateral Filter and then We will apply Canny Edge Detection for edges.
+After that we will convert the Image into Cartoon Image.
 Steps to execute:
 1. Open specied folder where CartoonImage.m is stored with castle.jpg
 2. Copy paste CartoonImage to Command Line and hit enter.